Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 ### Quote

 > Here is a quote.
-What this is should be self explanatory.
+Wat dis is should be self explanatory.
 Quotes are automatically indented when they are used.

 {% highlight raw %}
 > Here is a quote.
-What this is should be self explanatory.
+Wat dis is should be self explanatory.
 {% endhighlight raw %}

 ---